 - Sadist Teacher: Zigzagged.
 While she does have sadistic tendencies, she genuinely wants to help students and guide them towards their goals.

-- Shameless Fanservice Girl: Has no problem wearing BDSM gear during televised events.
-In fact, her first costume was so revealing that a law was passed in response, requiring hero costumes to cover a certain amount of skin.
+- Has no problem wearing BDSM gear during televised events or in class.
+In fact, her first hero costume was so revealing that a law was passed in response, requiring hero costumes to cover a certain amount of skin.

-- Stripperific: Her Hero outfit invokes this.
+- Stripperific: Her hero costume invokes this.
 In order to use her Quirk, she has to have her skin exposed.
 This means that exposing as much skin as possible is necessary for her to be effective.
-Her original outfit from when she was first starting out was an actual example, so much so that it provoked actual legislation concerning skimpy hero outfits.
+Her original hero costume from when she was first starting out was an actual example, so much so that it provoked actual legislation concerning skimpy hero costumes.

 - Weak, but Skilled: While her power is a 2/5 as stated by the Character Book, she more than makes up for it with an outstanding 5/5 in Technique.
 Her Quirk is not good for attacking, but it is strategically invaluable and has shown no apparent weaknesses yet.

-- Whip It Good: As expected of a S&M-themed hero.
+- Whip It Good: As expected of a S&M-themed heroine.

 Voiced by: Tōru Nara (Japanese), David Wald (English)

-A sharp-shooting hero, has the quirk Homing, which allows him to control the trajectory of his bullets.
+A sharpshooting hero.
+He possesses the Quirk "Homing", which allows him to control the trajectory of his bullets.

-- Accidental Pervert: Accidentally touches Hagakure's breasts after he's beaten in the end-of-term tests.
+- Accidental Pervert: Accidentally touches Hagakure's breasts after he's beaten in the end of the final exam.